iasebsil83/SAML/README.md

 The objective behind SAML is to get/set information from a data file as quickly as possible.

-That means that the syntax must be the lightest and restrictive.
+That means that the syntax must be the lightest possible and restrictive.

-**NOTE:** The default SAML syntax is **included** into the YAML syntax.
+***NOTE:*** The default SAML syntax is **included** into the YAML syntax.

 That means that a YAML reader can understand a SAML text but the opposite is not totally true.

 &nbsp;